milanglacier/yarepl.nvim/README.md

 ## Commands

-`yarepl` doesn't provide any keybindings.
+`yarepl` doesn't set any default keybindings.
 Instead, it offers a variety of commands that you can use to create your own keybindings.
 We'll also provide an example configuration for keybindings based on these commands.
+Additionally, `yarepl` provides a collection of `<Plug>` keymaps, which you can bind them to your favorite mappings.

 Here is a list of available commands: